RaviTambade/TFLdotNET/notes/aspnet/weekend/7_3_26/fullstack.md

-# 1. FAANG-Style Cloud Native Architecture
+# 1. Cloud Native Architecture

 Now let us move to a **MASTER INDUSTRY ARCHITECTURE** that companies like Netflix, Amazon, and Uber follow for **large-scale cloud systems**.